AP Calculus BC FRQ Room

 Easy

-A certain population is modeled by the differential equation $$\frac{dP}{dt} = k*P$$.
-This equation
+A simplified model for a predator population is given by the differential equation $$\frac{dP}{dt} =

 Medium